Multiplicative Pacing Equilibria in Auction Markets: Computing Pacing Equilibria

-\todo{ {\bf Proposition~\ref{prop:correct_formulation}.} A solution to the MIP \eqref{eqn:budget}-\eqref{eqn:distinctwr} is feasible if and only if it corresponds to the conditions of a pacing equilibrium.}
+{\bf Proposition~\ref{prop:correct_formulation}.} A solution to the MIP \eqref{eqn:budget}-\eqref{eqn:distinctwr} is feasible if and only if it corresponds to the conditions of a pacing equilibrium.

-\begin{proof} Assume that all items $j$ have some bidder $i$ such that $v_{ij}>0$.
-Otherwise, we preprocess the problem by removing all items that no bidders are interested in.
+\begin{proof}{Proof.} Assume that all goods $j$ have some buyer $i$ such that $v_{ij}>0$.
+Otherwise, we preprocess the problem by removing all goods that no buyers are interested in.

 First, let $\alpha_i,x_{ij} \in [0,1], s_{ij}\in \Rplus$ be a pacing equilibrium for a pacing game.
 Let all MIP variables be set according to their definition as it pertains to the pacing equilibrium.
 Set $x_{ij}=1$ if $x_{ij}>0$.
-If there are multiple bidders with $x_{ij}>0$ for item $j$, set $w_{ij}=1,r_{i'j}=1$ for two (and only those two) arbitrary bidders $i\ne i'$ among the winners.
+If there are multiple buyers with $x_{ij}>0$ for good $j$, set $w_{ij}=1,r_{i'j}=1$ for two (and only those two) arbitrary buyers $i\ne i'$ among the winners.
 We now show that all equations are satisfied.
 Constraint~\eqref{eqn:budget} is implied by the third condition of pacing equilibria.
-Constraint~\eqref{eqn:ydef} holds since we set $y_i=1$ exactly when bidder $i$ spends the whole budget.
+Constraint~\eqref{eqn:ydef} holds since we set $y_i=1$ exactly when buyer $i$ spends the whole budget.
 Constraint~\eqref{eqn:alpha} is implied by our choice of $y_i$ combined with the third condition of pacing equilibria.
 Constraint~\eqref{eqn:spend} is implied by the first condition of pacing equilibria.
-Constraint~\eqref{eqn:xdef} is implied by the third condition of pacing equilibria combined with the fact that bidders spend nothing on an item unless they are allocated a non-zero amount.
-Constraint~\eqref{eqn:highbid} and~\eqref{eqn:highbidupper} are implied by our choice of $h_j$ being the highest bid on item $j$ and the fact that $\bar{v}_j$ upper-bounds $v_{ij}$.
+Constraint~\eqref{eqn:xdef} is implied by the third condition of pacing equilibria combined with the fact that buyers spend nothing on a good unless they are allocated a non-zero amount.
+Constraint~\eqref{eqn:highbid} and~\eqref{eqn:highbidupper} are implied by our choice of $h_j$ being the highest bid on good $j$ and the fact that $\bar{v}_j$ upper-bounds $v_{ij}$.
 Constraint~\eqref{eqn:winner} is implied by our choice for $w_{ij},x_{ij}$.
 Constraint~\eqref{eqn:price} is satisfied because we set $p_j$ equal to the second price, and the constraint is disabled for the highest bid due to $w_{ij}=1$ and $v_{ij}$ being an upper bound on $\alpha_iv_{ij}$.
-Constraint~\eqref{eqn:priceupper} is implied by our choice of setting $r_{ij}=1$ only if bidder $i$ constitutes the second price, and the fact that the constraint is disabled for all other bidders.
+Constraint~\eqref{eqn:priceupper} is implied by our choice of setting $r_{ij}=1$ only if buyer $i$ constitutes the second price, and the fact that the constraint is disabled for all other buyers.
 Constraints~\eqref{eqn:onewinner}, \eqref{eqn:onerunnerup}, and~\eqref{eqn:distinctwr} are implied by our choices for $w_{ij},r_{ij}$, respectively.

 Now assume that we have some satisfying assignment to the MIP.
 To construct a pacing equilibrium, assign pacing multipliers and spendings according to the values from the MIP, and set $x_{ij}=s_{ij}/p_j$.
 We now show that each of the three conditions for a pacing equilibrium are satisfied.